 Does this mean you should eat all Live foods?

-Absolutely.
 However, it is not always possible to do this so it is important for common sense to prevail.
-I suggest you eat 80% live foods as this will help you feel healthy and energetic.
+I suggest you eat at least 80% live foods as this will help you feel healthy and energetic.
 If you can eat 95%, excellent.
 Most people eat 80% dead food which clogs them up an creates all sorts of health issues.

 If you are attracted to junk food and dislike the live food, it may be because you are either stressed or have a nutrient deficiency.
 For example, people who crave sugar can be deficient in a mineral called chromium which is responsible for sugar metabolism.
 People who are stressed often consume sugar products as sugar releases a good feel chemical in the brain.